Tutorials and Examples for the SimilaritySearch.jl package

 packages, just run the following commands in the REPL

-Nearest neighbor search can be computationally expensive and, that is why, SimilaritySearch
+Nearest neighbor search can be computationally expensive, therefore SimilaritySearch

 has multithreading support.
-You should want to run jupyter and julia using all available threads, that is
+You should want to run jupyter or julia using all available threads, that is

 JULIA_NUM_THREADS=auto jupyter-lab .